Pitsea railway station: Design

-The original 1855 station was located south of the existing station with 2 platforms and north of Pitsea Hall Lane level crossing.
+The original station, opened in 1855, was located south of the existing station with 2 platforms and north of Pitsea Hall Lane level crossing.
 The timber station building was on the down side (towards Southend) of the line.

 With the building and opening of a new route from Barking via Upminster the original station was replaced in June 1881 by a new structure comprising four platforms.
 A fifth was added in the 1930s for terminating trains via Upminster and was removed in the 1950s.
 It was north of the original station although the platforms of the new and old station overlapped.

 The station building was on the remains of a hillock and footbridges linked that to the platforms which were on lower ground.

 A new station building was opened in October 2005.
 Derek Twigg (then rail minister) attended for the "ribbon cutting" in November 2005.
 The building houses customer toilets and a retail unit.
 The station also has four automatic ticket gates.